amercader/ckanext-embeddings/README.md

 metadata you'll get others that might include things like "Wastewater Treatment", "Aquaculture Sites" or "Lakes".

 The plugin adds a `package_similar_show` action that will return the closest datasets to the one provided with the `id` parameter (id or name).
-5 are returned by default, which can be changed using the `limit` paramater.
+5 are returned by default, which can be changed using the `limit` parameter.

 #### 2. Semantic search